pkiruba/Rosetta_Kinase_CM/README.md

 ```

 ## 3. Minimization of protein-ligand complex (minimization.py)
-* First, the input files for Rosettaminimization process will be generated for parallel computing.
+* First, the input files for Rosetta minimization process will be generated for parallel computing.
 * Second, once minimization finished, the energy for each model will be calculated similarly to the first step.
 ## 4. Analysis (analysis_1.py)
 * Here, I will generate the table for 100 minimized structures.
 It contains the name and energy attributes of those models.
 Out of 100, the top 10 models will be selected using Rosetta energy values.